"Defender Pro's interface is very intuitive with warnings that are very helpful."

 Defender includes 10GB of cloud storage and automated Snapshot backups.

-Security isn’t one-size-fits-all, so Defender will analyze your site, make suggestions for hardening and provide easy activation for the most effective layered security measures used by the pros.
+Security isn’t one-size-fits-all, so Defender Pro will analyze your site, make suggestions for security tweaks and provide easy activation for the most effective layered security measures used by the pros.

-Defender is the professional security upgrade you’ve been looking for.
+Defender Pro is the professional security upgrade you’ve been looking for.

 Theme & Plugin Code Checker